 10. Decrease your pace gradually during your last few minutes of walking to allow your muscles and heart to recover.
 Stretch thoroughly when you’re done.

 Now that you know the elements of a walking technique that will help you crank up your speed and stay safe, you may wonder just how fast is fast enough when it comes to walking for fitness.
-The talk test, a rough rule of exercise exertion, is a good gauge: Settle into a pace that’s fast enough that you cannot maintain a steady conversation with a walking buddy (real or imaginary) without panting.
+The talk test, a rough rule of exercise exertion, is a good gauge: Settle into a pace that’s fast enough that you cannot maintain a steady conversation while walking with friends without panting.
 Try to do so a few times during your walk to check in on your intensity.

 In addition to speeding up, you can also increase your intensity level (and your calories burn) with props like a weighted vest or walking poles.
 You can find these tools at most sporting goods stores.